dotlang/language/README.md

 add(int_array, "A") will fail
 ```
 - This is a function that accepts an input of any type and returns any type: `type Function[I,O] := func(I)->O`.
-- When calling a function, you can remove parentheses if there is no ambiguity (only a single call is being made).
+- Functions can name their output.
+In this case, you can assign to it like a local variable and use empty return.
+`func process() -> x:int `

 ### Matching
 `func add(x:int, y:int, z:int) ...`